Please "like" and "share" this page and the individual pages you visit here.

 Other Important Influences of the Third Great Awakening

 So far we've focussed mainly on the 'Fundamentalist' Protestant/Anglican Christians of this period.
 While significant, they were only part of the players active during this Awakening.
 This is one of the things that to me marks a clear separation between the Second and Third Great Awakenings as mentioned above.
 While reforms and 'times of refreshing' were happening in other groups during the previous Awakenings, these had little impact on American religious experience, which is our primary focus here.
 During the Third Great Awakening that changed.

 Rabbinic and Karaite Judaism

 The creation of movements (denominations) within Judaism began during this period.
-Previously during the modern era there were only two basic types of Jews, only one that most Americans were aware of:
+Previously during the modern era there were only two basic types of Jews, and only one that most Americans were aware of, Rabbinic Jews:

 It was Rabbinic Judaism that became "American Judaism."
 Most Americans have never met a Karaite Jew.
 During the Third Great Awakening Jewish cohesiveness began to fragment.